Lancelot4306/LanceLLM/README.md

-# MyLLM2: Large Language Model from Scratch
+# LanceLLM: Large Language Model from Scratch

 > "What I cannot create, I do not understand." — Richard Feynman